How do you use the word magari in Italian? What does it mean? How do you pronounce it?

 Maybe my mother-in-law will move abroad….
 I wish that were true!

-In these last two examples, you will maybe notice that magari is followed by a verb in the subjunctive mood.
+In these last two examples, you may notice that magari is followed by a verb in the subjunctive mood.

 Magari guadagnassi di più!